Make Your Mark with a UK Bachelor's Degree

 - PTE: A minimum score of 60-65 is often required, but it varies by university and program.

-Document Checklist for UK
+Document Checklist for bachelor of education in UK

 These are the general documents you will need to get started: